Athletics at the 2020 Summer Olympics – Men's high jump: Summary

 Thirteen jumpers qualified for the final by jumping over 2.28 metres, Tom Gale was the last and only qualifier requiring three attempts at the height.
 In the final, ten jumpers cleared 2.30 metres, eight over 2.33 metres, and four cleared 2.35 metres on their first attempt, including Woo Sang-hyeok jumping 4 centimetres above his personal best.
 All the while, returning silver medalist Mutaz Essa Barshim and former world indoor champion Gianmarco Tamberi maintained a clean sheet to be tied for first place.
 Jumping in the first position, Barshim's perfection put pressure on the rest of the field to maintain at each new height, which only Tamberi could match.
 At 2.37 metres, Barshim cleared again.
 After missing once at 2.35 metres, Maksim Nedasekau strategically passed to 2.37 metres and made it on his first attempt.
-After Tamberi also cleared 2.37 metres, the three other athletes still in contention passed to 2.39 metres, with Nedasekau holding the bronze medal position pending the results at 2.39.
-Nobody was able to clear 2.39 metres, confirming Nedasekau with the bronze and leaving Barshim and Tamberi tied in the lead position.
+After Tamberi also cleared 2.37 metres, the 3 other athletes still in contention passed to 2.39 metres with Nedasekau holding the bronze medal position pending the results at 2.39.
+Nobody was able to clear 2.39 metres, confirming Nedasekau with bronze, and leaving Barshim and Tamberi tied in the lead position.

-Under international rules, a tie for first place must be settled with a jump off.
-When the official explained the next step, however, Barshim asked if they could both get gold medals.
-Technically, the officials agreed this was possible as they cannot force them to jump again.
-Close friends who had both battled back from serious injury, Tamberi and Barshim looked at each other grinning, wordlessly agreeing to share the top step; they clasped hands, embraced and each then celebrated the shared gold medal.

-The moment between the athletes, televised live and globally, was quickly praised as an iconic moment, a supreme act of friendship and sportsmanship, and one of the highlights of the Games.
+The officials offered a jump-off, but since a 2009 rule-change the jump-off is optional, so that the first place can be shared by agreement among tied athletes.
+Barshim asked if they could both get gold medals.
+The officials agreed.
+Close friends who had both battled back from serious injury, Tamberi and Barshim agreed to share the top step; they clasped hands, embraced and each then celebrated the gold medal.
+The moment between the athletes, televised live and globally, was quickly praised as an iconic moment and one of the highlights of the Games.

 Background

-This was the 29th appearance of the event – one of 12 athletics events to have been held at every Summer Olympics.
+This was the 29th appearance of the event – one of 12 athletic events to have been held at every Summer Olympics.

-No nations made their men's high jump debut, though Russian athletes competed as "ROC" for the first time.
+No nations made their men's high jump debut, though Russian athletes competed as "Russian Olympic Committee" for the first time.
 The United States made its 28th appearance, most of any nation, having missed only the boycotted 1980 Games.